Scholarships

 How will I be notified if I receive a scholarship?

 UA Early College Endowed Scholarships: Recipients are contacted directly by the Office of Teaching Innovation and Digital Education (OTIDE) Scholarship staff via their Crimson email account.
 Award details—including amount and semester of disbursement—are provided in writing.
+Thank you letters are required from all awardees before awards are made.
+Instructions will be provided in the award notification.

 Alumni Association Scholarships: Awarding procedure is determined by the respective local alumni chapter.